 Break It Gently

-Believe it or not, I have never owned a puerh knife until fairly recently.
+I did not own a puerh knife until I had already been running this blog for several years.
 After years of bear handing it, I’ve realized that I was being a bit too rough on my leaves.
 Breaking them into smaller pieces makes them much less pretty but can also release more bitterness.
-I highly recommend using a blunt puerh knife (or a letter opener in a pinch) to break the cake apart horizontally rather than digging through it.
-It can take a bit of a practice to get the hang of this but it will make a difference in the taste of your tea.
+This is especially true for sheng puerh.
+I highly recommend using a puerh knife or needle (a letter opener will work in a pinch) to break the cake apart horizontally rather than digging through it.
+It can take a bit of practice to get the hang of this but it will make a difference in the taste of your tea.

-As I mentioned earlier, some of the first puerhs that I tried were very bad quality.
+As I mentioned earlier, some of the first puerh teas that I tried were very bad quality.
 The bing that you pick up in Chinatown for $5 just isn’t going to cut it.
 There are a lot of great companies out there who can help you to discover the world of fermented tea.
-Don’t be afraid to ask questions and shop around before making the leap.
-Order sample sizes to start off rather than buying expensive cakes.
+Don’t be afraid to ask questions and shop around before leaping.
+Order sample sizes to start rather than buying expensive cakes.

-As I always say, there’s no such as thing as the right way to make tea.
-All that matters is that you enjoy the end result.
-Do you have any tips or tricks for puerh beginners?
+These tips are based on my own experiences.
+As always, there’s no such thing as the right way to make tea.
+What matters most is that you enjoy the result.
+Do you have any tips or tricks for enjoying puerh tea?
 I’d love to hear about them in the comments!

 This post was originally published on November 21st, 2016.
 It was last updated on February 28th, 2022.